Posted by: mholford in Economy and society 6 years, 10 months ago

-Posted by: mhicks in News and events, Project news 3 weeks, 4 days ago
+Posted by: gmckelvie in News and events, Project news 7 years, 3 months ago

 Work has continued on making the published inquisitions post mortem freely accessible in the sixteen months since funding ceased, and we are pleased to announce that another major target of the Mapping the Medieval Countryside has now been achieved.
 Volumes 1-20 of the Calendars of Inquisitions post mortem and 2nd series volumes 1-3 for Henry VII are now freely available on British History Online at